NFIBrokerage/beeline/README.md

 Broadway is an excellent choice when paired with the EventStoreDB persistent subscriptions feature.
 Broadway's acknowledgement system fits perfectly with the persistent subscriptions API.

+[^honeycomb-beelines]: not to bee confused with honeycomb beelines